MpokiAbel/UPMEM--OpenFHE/README.md

 ### Rules on adding dpu kernels

-1. Make sure the program is placed in the folder /src/core/pim/dpu
+1. Ensure the program is located in the directory /src/core/pim/dpu
-2. The dpu program name should end with an extension *_dpu.c example add_dpu.c
+2. The program for dpu should be named with the extension *_dpu.c, for instance add_dpu.c